Editorial Profile

 Consistently observes institutional friction and procedural aspects of diplomacy and conflict.

-Registers high concern during escalations of major international conflicts while maintaining analytical depth.
+Registers high concern during escalations while maintaining analytical depth on diplomatic frameworks.

 Tends to Emphasise